 All employers in the United States, including oil companies, must verify the identity and legal authorisation to accept employment of each newly hired employee.
-The first step required by the Department of Labour is for employers to apply for certification through the Office of Foreign Labour Certification.
+The first step required by the Department of Labour is for employers to apply for certification through the Office of

+Foreign Labour Certification.
 If approval is granted, the employees must then apply for a visa under the Immigration Reform and Control Act (IRCA).
-Form I-9 (Employment Eligibility Verification) is the form created by the federal government in order for US employees to satisfy this employment verification paperwork requirement for all new employees.
-Additionally, employers who have federal contracts with US government agencies must participate in E-Verify, an otherwise optional federal internet-based system that requires an employer to sign a memorandum of understanding with the government and run all new hires through E-Verify.
-Further, certain states require mandatory participation in E-Verify.
-An employer's failure to properly complete the appropriate employment verification paperwork can result in fines.
-These fines can quickly escalate if an employer knowingly hires a worker who is not authorised to accept employment or engages in a pattern or practice of wilful disregard of the I-9 rules.

 Categories of non-immigrant visas, which are temporary in nature for work periods covering a few months to several years, include business visitors, students, trainees and employment-based professional classifications.
-The adjudication process may require several weeks or months to obtain most employment-based temporary (known as nonimmigrant) work authorisations.
+The adjudication process may require several weeks or months to obtain most employment-based temporary (known as non-immigrant) work authorisations.
 Many visas will require granting of the visa following an interview at a US consulate abroad.